jkiranj7028/AWS-PROJECTS/ec2-jenkins-lambda-eventbridge-autoassign-pub-IP/README.md

 1. **Launch EC2 Instance**:
     - Launch an EC2 instance with Jenkins installed.
 Ensure that the instance has the necessary IAM role to allow Lambda to modify its network settings.

-    Here’s your text converted into a clean **Markdown (.md)** format, with headings, lists, and code blocks for clarity:
-Perfect — let’s extend your Jenkins installation guide with the **initial setup steps** after the service is running.
-Here’s the refined **Markdown (.md)** version including unlock, plugins, and admin user creation:
+let’s extend your Jenkins installation guide with the **initial setup steps** after the service is running.

 # Jenkins Installation Guide (RedHat/CentOS)